-So this year – I thought I’d try again with lower expectations and a little help from Pinterest.
-Instead of a gingerbread, I’ll be using graham crackers.
-I’m going to take the advice of another Pinterester and build them on top of school milk cartons (GENIUS!!!)
-I’ll build them ahead of time, then let each of the kids go crazy decorating their own little houses – while I sit back smiling and enjoying them
+If I ever do it again, I’ll lower my expectations with a little help from Pinterest.
+Instead of a gingerbread, I would use graham crackers.
+One Pinterester built them on top of school milk cartons (GENIUS!!!)
+I would build them ahead of time, then let each of the kids go crazy decorating their own little houses – while I sit back smiling and enjoying them

 What You’ll Need: